-- To observe and trend the deposition patterns of radioactive materials to the environment for long-term trending of radioactivity deposited from the atmosphere (both wet and dry deposition), and - To provide an indication of concentrations of radioactive materials in the environment.
+- To observe and trend the deposition patterns of radioactive materials to the environment - To provide an indication of concentrations of radioactive materials in the environment.

 Radioactive materials deposited in the environment come from both SRS operations and worldwide fallout.
 Material is deposited by both dry and wet (rainfall) deposition processes.
 The soil surveillance program is designed to perform long-term trending of radioactive material levels in the environment, rather than quantifying regional concentrations of activity.
-Soil samples are collected annually from onsite, perimeter, and offsite locations.
+Soil samples are collected annually from four onsite, four perimeter, and two offsite locations.
 Samples are collected from uncultivated and undisturbed areas.
-Locations are identified in Table 8.11, Soil Surveillance.
+Locations are identified in Table 8.11, Soil Surveillance